pippim/pippim.github.io/about.md

 > Who, What, Where, When, Why and sometimes How

-Many hours went into finding a name that:
+The first step was to find a domain (website) name that:

 1. Was easy to remember
 2. Was six characters of less